PhilJay/MPAndroidChart/README.md

 =======
 For a **detailed documentation**, please have a look at the [**Wiki**](https://github.com/PhilJay/MPAndroidChart/wiki).

-Furthermore, you can also rely on the **"MPChartExample"** folder and check out the example code in that project.
+Furthermore, you can also rely on the [**MPChartExample**](https://github.com/PhilJay/MPAndroidChart/tree/master/MPChartExample) folder and check out the example code in that project.
 The corresponding application to the example project is also  [**available in the Google PlayStore**](https://play.google.com/store/apps/details?id=com.xxmassdeveloper.mpchartexample).

 License
 =======